AI in banking

 There are several key benefits for banks that embrace and deploy AI.

-• More intelligent customer tools: The rise of generative AI powered by deep learning means that the investment and banking industries can deploy more sophisticated tools to streamline customer service.
+More intelligent customer tools: The rise of generative AI and agentic AI powered by deep learning means that the investment and banking industries can deploy more sophisticated tools to streamline customer service.
 AI-powered chatbots and virtual assistants can enhance customer support, helping customers solve small problems on their own.
 AI can also power budgeting apps that help customers better manage their finances and save more money.

-• Smarter credit card and credit scoring: Determining creditworthiness is a critical banking service activity.
+Smarter credit scoring: Determining creditworthiness is a critical banking service activity.
 Banks need to crunch significant amounts of customer data to make important credit decisions, such as whether they accept a credit card application or approve a credit increase.
-AI algorithms and machine learning can help financial institutions approve or deny credit cards, credit increases and other customer requests at fast speeds.
+AI algorithms and machine learning techniques can help financial institutions approve or deny credit cards, credit increases and other customer requests at fast speeds.

 Challenges to AI in banking

-• Legal uncertainty related to operations: Generative AI models need training on existing data sets to be effective.
-There are still some unsolved issues on whether analyzing publicly available data, like news stories and explainer videos, constitutes copyright infringement4.
-One way to avoid this issue is to use AI models that have been trained on data that the bank owns, such as customer service interactions or its own proprietary research.
+Legal uncertainty related to operations: Generative AI models need training on existing datasets to be effective.
+There are still some unsolved issues on whether analyzing publicly available data, like news stories and explainer videos, constitutes copyright infringement.6 77% of BFM CEOs say that inconsistent standards and regulations are inhibiting their ability to grow their business.2 One way to avoid this issue is to use AI models that have been trained on data that the bank owns, such as customer service interactions or its own proprietary research.

-• Difficulties in controlling outcome accuracy: Currently, AI models do not reason or “understand” their outputs.
-Instead, AI models detect patterns5 in the data they’re given and generate results.
+Difficulties in controlling outcome accuracy: Currently, AI models do not reason or “understand” their outputs.
+Instead, AI models detect patterns in the data they’re given and generate results.
 Therefore, the model cannot tell the human employee if the data is incorrect or inaccurate.
+This makes explainability critical, especially in a regulated industry like banking, where understanding how a model reached its decision is essential.

 The future of banking is AI-driven